kodou/kodou-docs/_docs/code_samples.md

 	"tuple": [ {"1": ["Long", "parseLong"]}, {"2": ["Long", "parseLong"]} ]
 }
 ```
 As a convenience, a compact form of tuple is allowed using a string value as the object key and the argument-free namepath.
-The namepath can be interpreted as a function which takes a string and returns a typed value.
-Or, the namepath is the requested language-specific type conversion.
+Obviously, the value cannot be the strings "value" or "array".
+The namepath can be interpreted as a one parameter function which takes a string and returns a typed value.
+Or, the namepath is the requested language-specific type conversion from the Json value.
 The default language-specific string-to-type operation will be requested, so this may fail at runtime.

 In the specific example above we created a 2 parameter tuple, each of type Long by specifying the argument value as a string key, and the type as a "namepath" of a function to convert the string to a Long.
 Again, a tuple is
 an array of single-field objects in function argument order.